Soulmate (Natasha Bedingfield song): Chart performance

-"Soulmate" debuted on the UK Singles Chart at number seventy on 17 June 2007, three weeks later the song climbed to the peak position of number seven.
+"Soulmate" debuted on the UK Singles Chart at number seventy on 17 June 2007; three weeks later the song climbed to the peak position of number seven.
 In Ireland, "Soulmate" debuted at number thirty-nine on 5 July 2007.
 It peaked at number twenty-eight a week later.

 The single had moderate success in Europe.
 In Switzerland, "Soulmate" reached number seven and remained on the singles chart for a total of eighteen weeks.
 Elsewhere, it reached the top ten in Norway and the top twenty in Austria, Finland, Germany, Poland and Spain.
 In the United States, before even being released, it charted at No. 70 on Hot Digital Songs and No. 74 on the Pop 100, as well as on the Bubbling Under the Hot 100 at No. 3.
 Airplay increased and the single reached No. 14 on the Hot Adult Top 40 Tracks.
 "Soulmate" also debuted on the US Hot 100 at No. 96.
 In Germany, the single was certified Gold in year 2009, two years after the release.
-It is her first certificate in that country.
+It is her first certification from that country.